MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/manage-profile-service-slow-link-detection.md

 ## Summary

 Windows User Profile Service can use slow link detection to determine whether to download a roaming user profile to the client computer when the user signs in.
-If the service determines that the connection to the client computer is slow, synchronization is skipped.
+If the service determines that the connection to the client computer is slow, the client skips the download.
+Instead, it loads the local copy of the roaming user profile.
 The service also records an event that resembles the following:

 > Log Name:      Application
 > Source:        Microsoft-Windows-User Profiles Service